-Analysis of long-term features in the mean temperature
+Analysis of Long-term Features in the Mean Temperature

-CRUTEM3 data (Brohan et al., 2006) have been used to provide an analysis of mean temperatures from 1960 to 2010 over Italy using the median of pairwise slopes method to fit the trend (Sen, 1968; Lanzante, 1996).
+CRUTEM3 data (Brohan et al., 2006) have been used to provide an analysis of mean temperatures from 1960 to 2010 over Spain using the median of pairwise slopes method to fit the trend (Sen, 1968; Lanzante, 1996).
 The methods are fully described in the methodology annex.
-In agreement with increasing global average temperatures (Sánchez-Lugo et al., 2011), over the period 1960 to 2010 there is a spatially consistent warming signal for temperature over Italy, as shown in Figure 2.
-During the summer (June to August) there is higher confidence in the warming signal for all grid-boxes as the 5th to 95th percentiles of the slopes are of the same sign.
-Confidence is lower during winter (December to February).
-Regionally averaged trends (over grid boxes included in the red dashed box in Figure 1) calculated by the median of pairwise slopes show warming signals but with high confidence only for summer.
-This trend is larger over summer at 0.43 °C per decade (5th to 95th percentile of slopes: 0.33 to 0.55 °C per decade) than winter at 0.13 °C per decade (5th to 95th percentile of slopes: -0.02 to 0.32 °C per decade).
+In agreement with increasing global average temperatures (Sánchez-Lugo et al., 2011), there is a spatially consistent warming signal for temperature over mainland Spain as shown in Figure 2, consistent with previous research (UNFCCC, 2009).
+For the summer (June to August), there is high confidence in the warming signal throughout as the 5th to 95th percentiles of the slopes are of the same sign.
+For winter (December to February) there is a less robust warming signal with higher confidence shown in only three of the five Spanish grid-boxes.
+Regionally averaged trends (over grid boxes included in the red dashed box in Figure 1) calculated by the median of pairwise slopes show warming signals but with higher confidence only for summer.
+For winter this is 0.16 °C per decade (5th to 95th percentile of slopes: -0.01 to 0.33 °C per decade) and for summer this is 0.35 °C per decade (5th to 95th percentile of slopes: 0.24 to 0.47 °C per decade).

 Figure 2.
-Decadal trends in seasonally averaged temperatures for the Italy and the surrounding regions over the period 1960 to 2010.
-Monthly mean anomalies from CRUTEM3 (Brohan et al., 2006) are averaged over each 3 month season (June-July-August - JJA and December-January-February - DJF).
-Trends are fitted using the median of pairwise slopes method (Sen, 1968; Lanzante, 1996).
+Decadal trends in seasonally averaged temperatures for Spain and the surrounding regions over the period 1960 to 2010.
+Monthly mean anomalies from CRUTEM3 (Brohan et al. 2006) are averaged over each 3 month season (June-July-August - JJA and December-January-February - DJF).
+Trends are fitted using the median of pairwise slopes method (Sen 1968, Lanzante 1996).
 There is high confidence in the trends shown if the 5th to 95th percentiles of the pairwise slopes do not encompass zero because here the trend is considered to be significantly different from a zero trend (no change).
-This is shown by a black dot in the centre of the grid-box.
+This is shown by a black dot in the centre of the respective grid-box.